InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \subsection{Details Description}

-\textbf{Synthesized DeepLesion.} Following the simulation settings in~\citep{yu2020deep}, we randomly select a subset from the DeepLesion~\citep{yan2018deep} to synthesize metal-corrupted CT images.
-The metal masks are from~\citep{zhang2018convolutional}, which contain 100 metallic implants with different shapes and sizes.
+\textbf{Synthesized DeepLesion.} Following the simulation settings in~\citep{yu2020deep}, we randomly select a subset from the DeepLesion~\citep{yan2018deep} to synthesize metal-corrupted CT images {with the fan-beam geometry}.\footnote{As stated in our open repository~\url{https://github.com/hongwang01/InDuDoNet}, the CT imaging code is provided by the author of DSCMAR~\citep{yu2020deep}.} The metal masks are from~\citep{zhang2018convolutional}, which contain 100 metallic implants with different shapes and sizes.
 We choose 1,000 clean CT images and 90 metal masks to synthesize the training samples, and pair the additional 200 CT images from 12 patients with the remaining 10 metal masks to generate 2,000 images for testing.
-The sizes of the 10 metallic implants for test data are: [2061, 890, 881, 451, 254, 124, 118, 112, 53, 35] in pixels.
+The sizes of the 10 metallic implants for test data are [2061, 890, 881, 451, 254, 124, 118, 112, 53, 35] in pixels.
 Consistent to~\citep{lin2019dudonet,lyu2020dudonet++}, we simply put the adjacent sizes into one group for average MAR performance evaluation.
 We adopt the procedures widely used by existing studies~\citep{zhang2018convolutional,liao2019adn,lin2019dudonet,yu2020deep,lyu2020dudonet++} to simulate $Y$ and $X_{ma}$.
 Various effects are considered during the simulation of metal artifacts, including polychromatic X-ray, partial volume effect, beam hardening, and Possion noise.
 All the CT images are resized to $416\times 416$ pixels and 640 projection views are uniformly spaced in 360 degrees.
-The resulting sinograms are of the size $N_{b}\times N_{p}$ as $641\times 640$.
+The size of the resulting sinogram $N_{b}\times N_{p}$ is set to $641\times 640$.

 \textbf{Synthesized Dental.} To evaluate the generalization performance under the cross-body-site setting, we additionally collect several dental CT images~\citep{yu2020deep} and synthesize the corresponding metal-affected dental CT images according to the same simulation protocol executed on DeepLesion for performance evaluation.